 This post may contain affiliate links and I may receive a small commission when you click on those links.
 You can read my full disclaimer here.

-4 of the Best Ways to Make Money as a Personal Trainer
+8 of the Best Ways to Make Money as a Personal Trainer

-1. Be Good at What You Do.
+1. Be Good at What You Do

 You may already have a degree in Exercise Science or Sports Medicine, and if that’s the case, you’re off to a great start.

-And even the best have more to learn!
-Even if you think you’re maxed out on what you need to know, getting additional education is a great way to network and meet new people.
+Even if you think you’ve maxed out on what you need to know, getting additional education is a great way to network and meet new people.

 2. Get Client Reviews

 Who do you like working with?
 Are you more interested in people with experience exercising or those starting out?
 Do you have a gender preference?

 Getting specific about your niche and who you want to work with helps you target the people you want reviews from.

-Reviews are worth gold in the personal training world and with word of mouth being your best marketing tool, it’s worth getting those reviews whatever it takes.
+Reviews are worth gold in the personal training world, and with word of mouth being your best marketing tool, it’s worth getting those reviews, whatever it takes.